Get 80% off your plan for your first 6 months.*

 What information is on a P60?

-Your P60 contains two main categories of information that prove your employment and tax status.
+Your P60 shows two categories of information that prove your employment and tax status.

 Personal details: